Djay (software)

-djay is a digital music mixing software program for Mac OS X, Microsoft Windows, iPad, iPhone, and iPod Touch created by the German company algoriddim.
+djay is a digital music mixing software program for DJs on macOS, Microsoft Windows, iOS, Android, visionOS, and Meta Quest created by the German company algoriddim.
 It allows playback and mixing of digital audio files with a user interface that tries to simulate the concept of "two turntables and a microphone" on a computer.
 Before the commercial release in November 2007, djay had initially been released as freeware in June 2006.
 In December 2010 the software was also released for the iPad, and subsequently for iPhone and iPod Touch in March 2011.

 Its interface consists of two turntables, a mixer and a music library showing songs and playlists from iTunes.
-It no longer supports Spotify integration.

 djay for iPad received an Apple Design Award in 2011.

 Features

 iTunes integration

 djay's iTunes integration allows the user to mix songs directly from the iTunes library.
-It provides the option of browsing the library, for example by Playlist, Artist, Album, Genre, Key or History.
+It provides the option of browsing the library, for example by Playlist, Artist, Album, Genre, Key, or History.
 Dragging songs onto the turntables in djay, transforms them into virtual records complete with album art.

+Streaming services

+djay supports multiple music streaming services: